tmtsoftware/csw/docs/src/main/services/aas/csw-aas-http.md

 ## Using Access Token

-A handle of access token is given to to all secure routes.
+A handle of access token type is given to to all secure routes.
 It is optional to define parameter for it.

 For example: